Allergy & Asthma Awareness Month: How You Can Help Year-Roundkmattikalli@gmail.com

 During Asthma and Allergy Awareness Month, organizations, healthcare providers, patients, and caregivers converge to raise awareness about asthma and allergies.
 Their contributions can do a great deal of good for individuals who have or are affected by these conditions.
 However, allergies and asthma don’t stop when May is over – awareness is an ongoing effort.

-If asthma and allergies have had an impact on your life or the life of a loved one, and you’re seeking opportunities to help, here are some ideas from the Allergy & Asthma Center to aid awareness all year-round.
+If asthma and allergies have had an impact on your life or the life of a loved one, and you’re seeking opportunities to help, here are some ideas from the Premier Allergist to aid awareness all year-round.

 How Can Organizations Contribute?

 Allergy and Asthma Awareness Month isn’t the only time for organizations of all kinds to support those living with allergies and asthma.
 Whether you’re donating to allergy and asthma research or directly contributing resources to patients, there are plenty of opportunities to give year-round.
 Here are just a few related charities you may consider supporting:

 - Fight for Clean Air: an advocacy organization that fights for improved air quality with the health of allergy and asthma sufferers in mind.

 - GINA (Global Initiative for Asthma): donations to fund asthma research year-round.

 - Wheels for Wishes: accepts donations of used vehicles and donates profits to children in need, including those whose allergies and asthma lead to frequent hospitalization.